KellyBludd/Getting-And-Cleaning-Data-Course-Project/README.md

 There is a CodeBook.md file that explains the variables and the work done to assemble and clean the data

-To load the tidy data set, you can use the following command: read.table("TidyDataSet.txt") from your working directory.
+To load the tidy data set, you can use the following command: read.table("TidyDataSet.txt", header=TRUE) from your working directory.